LAMB WESTON HOLDINGS, INC. (NYSE: LW) INVESTOR ALERT: Bernstein Liebhard LLP Announces that a Securities Class Action Lawsuit Has Been Filed Against Lamb Weston Holdings, Inc.

 Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the common stock of Lamb Weston Holdings, Inc. (“Lamb Weston” or the “Company”) (NYSE: LW) between July 25, 2023 and April 3, 2024, inclusive (the “Class Period”).
 The lawsuit was filed in the United States District Court for the District of Idaho and alleges violations of the Securities Exchange Act of 1934 against the Company and certain of its officers (the “Complaint”).

-If you purchased or acquired Lamb Weston common stock, and/or would like to discuss your legal rights and options please visit Lamb Weston Holdings, Inc. Shareholder Class Action Lawsuit or contact Investor Relations Manager Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com.
+If you purchased or acquired Lamb Weston common stock, and/or would like to discuss your legal rights and options please visit Lamb Weston Holdings, Inc. Shareholder Class Action Lawsuit or contact Joseph R. Seidman, Jr. at (877) 779-1414 or seidman@bernlieb.com.

 On July 25, 2023, Lamb Weston announced the completion of the design of a new Enterprise Resource Planning (“ERP”) software system that the Company would work to implement across its operations.
 The system would interface with the most important aspects of Lamb Weston’s business and operations, including, among other things, inventories and customer order shipments.
 According to the Company, the ERP system would drive efficiency through increased automation.